 Entrepreneurs are often reluctant to engage an M&A advisor for an initial valuation of the company that will later be used as a basis for the company's future development. will be sold.

 When the owner of a company actively negotiates with a buyer, the owner believes that the difficult part of the process is over, but he or she is wrong.
-In reality, the most complex parts of the M&A process are just beginning: mergers and acquisitions are just beginning: The phase of Due Diligence and the drafting of the sales agreement.
+In reality, the most complex parts of the M&A process are just beginning: M&A activities are just beginning: The phase of Due Diligence and the drafting of the sales agreement.

 It is in these latter steps that a smart and experienced buyer can systematically reduce the proposed valuation, diminishing the seller's product one seemingly small step at a time.